 The BIAA on occasion publishes online supplementary material to books in its monograph series.
 All supplementary material is open access, and is available here.

-These volumes are three of four reporting on the main excavations of Neolithic Çatalhöyük East from 2009 to 2017, with volume 12 to follow in the coming months. Çatalhöyük is well known because of its large size, elaborate symbolism and wall paintings, and long history of excavation.
+These four volumes report on the main excavations of Neolithic Çatalhöyük East from 2009 to 2017. Çatalhöyük is well known because of its large size, elaborate symbolism and wall paintings, and long history of excavation.
 The volumes cover the last period of excavation directed by Ian Hodder, but many contributors also take the chance to summarise and compare results over the 25-year span of the Çatalhöyük Research Project.

 BIAA Special Publication